This article may contain affiliate links. See our disclosure link for more information.

 Step 7.
 Decorate with German Christmas Tree Ornaments

 When I got married 20 years ago, my husband and I received a Bride’s Set of German Christmas ornaments from my aunt and cousin very similar to the one above.
 They’re the only decorations we use every single year.

 There are 12 ornaments in the set – one for each month of the first year of marriage.
 Each month represents a wish for the couple.
 If you know someone who’s getting married or is recently married, this set makes a great gift!

 I also have a set of wooden Christmas ornaments just like the ones above, and at least a few of them go on my tree every year.
 I got my set in Germany (at a Christmas Market, of course) but you can pick on up on Amazon.
 How cool is that?

 Step 8: Make and Enjoy German Christmas Desserts

 1. Gebrannte Mandeln (Cinnamon Sugar Almonds)

 A German Christmas Market staple!
 Literally translated they’re called burned almonds but really, the almonds are coated in crunchy cinnamon sugar and served warm in paper cones.
 They smell so good.
 You’ll find a Gebrannte Mandeln stand at any German Christmas Market, and I’ve been seeing them more frequently in the US.
 They’re actually quite easy to make at home, too.
-Click here to get my recipe and step-by-step tutorial!
+You’ll get the recipe in my How to Christmas Like a German activity book!

 2. Stollen (German Christmas Bread)